sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

 - 20210809: Moved the development branch to "ECH-draft-13"
+  First addition there is the key generation stuff but to also play with cat picture extensions (even small cat pics are big enough to exercise code not otherwise tested:-) Part of that is a script [makecatexts.sh](makecatexts.sh) to prepare a file containing encoded extensions to provide to ``openssl ech``.
+The file [cat.ext](cat.ext) is a case in point and contains two cat pictures (with a dog:-) as an example.

 - 20210808: ``make test`` now works for ``-no-ech`` build.
   ALso had to tweak ech.h so that libssl.num is ok with a